HathorNetwork/rfcs/text/0000-p2p-identity.md

 # Summary
 [summary]: #summary

 Define how a peer will be identified and the secure protocol of connection between two of them.
-The Peer-Id is designed in a secure way, so you can trust the peer you are connecting to.
+The Peer-Id is designed in a secure way, so you can trust you are directly connected with whom you are supposed to.

 # Motivation
 [motivation]: #motivation